Request a Demo

 Build feedback loops into your process

-Churn rate tells you what already happened.
+Churn rate tells you what already happened; it is a lagging indicator.
 Leading indicators help you predict what will happen next.

 • Product usage trends